MaximilianHanussek/virtual_cluster/README.md

 * flavors: Sets the used compute resources (CPUs, RAM, ...)
 Recommended for the master node are 8 CPUs and at least 16GB RAM.
 * compute_node_count: Sets the number of compute nodes (current configuration works only with two).
 * image_master (name): Sets the image name to be used for the master node.
 Will be downloaded automatically.
-* image_compute: Sets the image to be used for the master node.
+* image_compute (name): Sets the image name to be used for the master node.
 Will be downloaded automatically.
+* image_master (image_source_url): Download URL to the master node image, please set to name of current master image you will find above.
+* image_compute (image_source_url): Download URL to the compute node image, please set to name of current compute image you will find above.
 * openstack_key_name: Sets the SSH key name of your OpenStack environment (Keypair is required to be set up already).
 * private_key_path: Sets the path to your private key in order to access the VMs and run configuration scripts.
 * name_prefix: Sets a prefix for the names of the starting VMs